barbsindev/barbsindev/README.md

 - 👋 Hi, I’m @barbsindev
+- I am currenctly working on switching career to front-end development
 - 👀 I’m interested in front-end development focusing on Javascript and React
 - 🌱 I’m currently learning Javascript and React
 - 📫 How to reach me barb.bobalova@gmail.com